Birds

 The Carolina Wren has some distinct features that make it stand out from the queue of other birds.
 In April 1948, this Carolina Wren was recognized as the state bird of South Carolina.

-The Wren is selected for the state bird of South Carolina because this bird mentions ‘Carolina’ in its name.
+The Wren is selected as the state bird of South Carolina because this bird mentions ‘Carolina’ in its name.
 The main reason for nominating this bird as the state bird is its residential habit.

 The Carolina Wren resides in most of South Carolina, and they sing all year round.
 The Carolina Wren has some unique habits that make them one of the best birds of South Carolina.